-UNHCR Iran works closely with the Government of Iran, especially the Bureau for Aliens and Foreign Immigrants’ Affairs (BAFIA), the Ministry of Education and Literacy Movement Organization to enhance refugees’ access to quality primary, secondary and tertiary education, to provide safe learning spaces for refugee children, and to ensure inclusive education opportunities for marginalized groups.
+UNHCR partners with the Government of Iran, especially the Bureau for Aliens and Foreign Immigrants’ Affairs (BAFIA) and the Ministry of Education, to facilitate refugees’ access to quality primary and secondary education.

 In May 2015, Iran began allowing all Afghan children of school age to attend primary and secondary school regardless of their documentation status.
 This has allowed for equal access to education for all.

 In Iran, UNHCR co-funds the construction of schools in refugee-populated areas.
 Between 2016-2022, UNHCR supported the construction of 81 schools so that refugee, undocumented and Iranian children have the same opportunity to get an education.
 In 2023, UNHCR is supporting the government by co-funding the completion of the construction of 10 schools whose construction commenced in 2022.